Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Giuoco Piano

-Giuoco Piano is a chess opening that begins with 1.e4 e5 2.Nf3 Nc6 3.Bc4 Bc5.
-Learn about its history, variations, and examples of modern play.
+The Giuoco Piano (pronounced [ˈdʒwɔːko ˈpjaːno]; Italian for 'Quiet Game') [1] is a chess opening beginning with the moves: .
+1. e4 e5 2.
+Nf3 Nc6 3.
+Bc4 Bc5 "White aims to develop quickly - but so does Black.
+White can construct a pawn centre but in unfavourable conditions a centre which cannot provide a basis for further active play."
+[4]The name "Italian Game" is also commonly used .

 Video:
 [![](https://tse2.mm.bing.net/th?id=OVF.su0trLOw1KtP7l77mctY7g&pid=Api)](https://www.youtube.com/watch?v=HC1e2Oyydoc)